-How to Remove Tartar Buildup
+How to Remove Tartar from Teeth?

-If you don’t remove plaque from your teeth with proper flossing and tooth brushing, you are increasing your risk for developing a cavity and tartar buildup.
+If you don’t remove plaque from your teeth with proper flossing and tooth brushing, you are increasing your risk for developing a cavity and plaque buildup.
 Cavities are among the most common dental problems in people around the world, but good oral care, including proper flossing, can help prevent them.

 And don’t forget to schedule regular dental checkups for a professional cleaning and to identify problems before they become serious.
-If your dentist identifies tartar buildup or a cavity early, he or she might recommend a series of fluoride treatments to help restore or re-mineralize the demineralized tooth enamel and help prevent the need for a filling.
-Fluoride treatments can be in the form of a gel, rinse, foam or varnish.
+If your dental professional identifies tartar buildup or a cavity early, he or she might recommend a series of fluoride treatments to help restore or re-mineralize the demineralized tooth enamel and help prevent the need for a filling.
+Fluoride treatments can be in the form of a gel, rinse, foam, or varnish.
 The fluoride product is placed on the teeth for a short time and is incorporated into the tooth structure to make enamel harder and more resistant to demineralization (break-down).

-Tartar buildup bonds strongly to enamel and can only be removed by a dental professional can remove tartar, but you can proactively prevent it with a good brushing regimen utilizing Oral-B® Electric Toothbrushes like the Oral-B iO.
+Only a dental professional can remove tartar, but you can proactively prevent it with a good brushing regimen utilizing Oral-B® Electric Toothbrushes like the Oral-B iO.
 Featuring the latest in oral care technology, the Oral-B iO cleans away more plaque from more areas of the mouth for a professional clean feeling every day.

 *based on an 8 week clinical study; Ccahuana-Vasquez RA, et al., J Clin Dent 2018;29:27–32